 Leslie Andrews is a pragmatic servant leader specializing in building innovative global travel and expense management systems, inclusive of custom organizational compliance practices.
 Additional areas of expertise include transformational facilitation and faculty leadership.

 Leslie possesses over 20 years of experience in the Hospitality Industry and Higher Education serving in various leadership capacities from Global Travel Manager for CDK Global to Academic Dean for Computer Systems Institute.
 Currently serving as Global Travel Category Manager for CDK Global and ad hoc consultant providing adult professional development training and coaching.
 Corporate experience includes positions working with Caterpillar, Abbott, American Express Travel, JLL, KPMG, and Embassy Travel.
-Academic experience includes college instruction, curriculum design, faculty development, and chairing Roosevelt University’s Heller Graduate School of Business Advisory Board.
+Academic experience includes college instruction, curriculum design, and faculty development.

 Leslie received her BA in Business Management from DePaul University, a Master Certificate in Hospitality Management from Roosevelt University, Global Leadership Professional (GLP) designation – Global Business Travel Organization (GBTA) and Darden School of Business, University of Virginia.